systematic-magic/aop/front matter.rst

 		Month Day, Year (where "month" should be spelled out, and day and year presented in digits)

-		For example:

-	|	June 02, 2017		(note that single day digits should be preceeded by 0)
+		June 02, 2017		(note that single day digits should be preceeded by 0) |br|
-	|	August 29, 2016
+		August 29, 2016

  	- Check that there is a comma (,) between Day and Year.